 What does it mean to take a preventive approach when it comes to assessing ECM potential?
 As was mentioned above, the first step in reducing the risk of ECM failure is purchasing boards and components that are ionically “clean” and choosing soldering pastes and fluxes that meet the requirements of an international standard such as IPC J-STD-004 and processing them correctly.
 This will require a bit of research and testing on the part of the CM or OEM.

 If you choose soldering products that are purchased from reputable companies that are able to provide you actual data as it relates to meeting the J-STD-004 requirements, than process validation need only be performed.
 Please note that there are paste and flux manufacturers that will advertise their products meet the requirements of this or other international standards, but 10 years or more may have elapsed since the product was actually tested.
-As one can imagine, although it may be unintentional, raw materials and formulae will change over the years, so ongoing confirmation that the material is still classified as the same reactivity level is imperative.

 The same holds true for the board and component suppliers.
 If only low level contamination is acceptable in your process due to tight spacing, low tolerances and need for high reliability, then these requirements should be spelled out on purchasing documents AND they should be periodically confirmed on incoming inspection.
 Although it is true that requirements specified on purchasing documents are binding and legal recourse could be taken if a cleanliness problem is discovered, product will already be in the field and a recall situation will be required.
 This expense would be much greater than the cost of initially confirming that the assembly process is under tight control.
 The way to keep the assembly process under control as it relates to cleanliness will be discussed below.

 Assessing Cleanliness of the Assembly Process